 Build strong relationships with wholesalers

 Without the supplier or wholesaler, it’s difficult to produce or sell products and make money.
 One way to help them improve their offering is to let them know what happens to their items after you unpack them.
-By building solid relationships with them, you may be able to lock in discounts, reduce the risk of delays and quality issues, and simplify your inventory management.
+By building solid relationships with suppliers, you may be able to lock in discounts, reduce the risk of delays and quality issues, and simplify your inventory management.
 Don’t be afraid to drop non-performing or problematic suppliers and find new ones.

 Leverage ABC analysis